 An End-of-Life Binder is a packet, bundle, stack, or pile of papers that you have created, collected, and organized into something a little easier to work with than a pile of documents someone has to figure out after you die or get so sick you can no longer take care of your situation.
 I keep mine in a binder out of convenience.
 Some people prefer a folder.
 Doesn’t matter.

-It would help if you worked on death preparedness, such as building an End-of-Life binder so those you’ve left behind, those responsible for funeral arrangments, paying off bills, selling or giving away assets, accessing your investments and bank accounts, etc., and following your after-death wishes knows exactly what those wishes are.
+It would help if you worked on death preparedness, such as building an End-of-Life binder so those you’ve left behind, those responsible for funeral arrangments, paying off bills, selling or giving away assets, accessing your investments and bank accounts, etc., and following your after-death wishes knows precisely what those wishes are.

 You Don’t Have To Be Dead All The Time